Pre-Launch · Not Yet Accepting Manuscripts · Join the waitlist

 Publication Ethics

-IJEP is committed to the highest standards of scholarly publication ethics and is a signatory to the COPE Core Practices.
+IJEP is committed to the highest standards of scholarly publication ethics and adheres to the COPE Core Practices.
 Authors, reviewers, and editors are expected to conduct themselves in accordance with these standards.
 Suspected cases of plagiarism, data fabrication or falsification, duplicate submission, undisclosed conflicts of interest, or other ethical violations will be investigated in accordance with COPE guidelines and may result in retraction, formal correction, or notification of the author’s institution.

 Authors submitting work that draws on unpublished manuscripts, datasets, or substantial portions of their own prior publications must disclose this relationship in their cover letter.
 The use of AI-assisted writing or editing tools must be disclosed in the manuscript.
 AI tools may not be listed as authors or co-authors under any circumstances.